PHLGuide

 If someone asks us where they should go for the best Szechuan food in the city, we always tell them EMei.
 It’s sleek and spacious inside, with robots wandering around the dining room and tables that can fit all of your friends (and enemies).
 Plan on sharing everything, like the crispy whole sea bass in a sticky glaze, mapo tofu, and pea leaves.

-Whenever we’re in the mood to eat something great that doesn't cost much more than $20, we go to Penang.
-This Malaysian spot right by the Friendship Gate is great for a casual lunch or catch-up dinner with a friend who appreciates perfect claypot curry chicken.
-Split that, an order of stir-fried rice vermicelli with tofu, shrimp, and bean sprouts in spicy Thai chili sauce, and the crispy roti canai.
+Whenever we’re in the mood for spicy-sweet satay, we go to Penang.
+This Malaysian spot is great for a casual lunch or catch-up dinner with a friend who appreciates meat on sticks.
+Split those (both beef and chicken), an order of stir-fried rice vermicelli with tofu, shrimp, and bean sprouts in spicy Thai chili sauce, and the crispy roti canai.
 The thin Indian pancake comes with a side of curry chicken and potato dipping sauce, and it’s one of our single favorite dishes in Chinatown.

 Between flavorful homemade broth and well-made toppings like mushrooms and soy egg, Terakawa makes the best ramen in Chinatown.
 There are other mains like curry and donburi that are also great, as well as a list of solid appetizers like pork buns and gyoza.
 You might have to wait a bit to get a table.